topcoder-platform/challenge-api/Verification.md

 ## Postman tests
 - import Postman collection and environment in the docs folder to Postman
-- note that the Postman tests depend on the test data, so you must first run `npm run init-db` and `npm run test-data` to setup test data
 - Just run the whole test cases under provided environment.

 ## DynamoDB Verification